Exodus 31:1-11

 Most certainly, they could not have done all these things by themselves.
 Therefore, they had a team of faithful co-laborers.
 How do we know?
 Well, God said in verse 6: “and in the hearts of all that are wise hearted I have put wisdom, that they may make all that I have commanded thee.”
 So there were others who were called to be engaged in this work as well.

 Dear friend, have you ever considered your work in the church or in your workplace as a calling?
 Surely, there may be others who are just as talented or gifted as you are, if not more capable than you.
 But God has specially called you, and what He has called you to do, He has not called someone else.
-You must recognize it as a calling.
+You must recognise it as a calling.

 God may call you through His Word, through the prompting of the Holy Spirit, through the leaders and the people around you, through the circumstances of life, through much prayer.
 But it always begins with this irresistible desire in your heart to serve Him.

 Most of the time, when something was done over the passage of time, people would forget who were the ones responsible for the work done.
 For 40 years, the children of Israel wandered in the wilderness.
-As they moved from place to place with the portable tabernacle, surely after four decades, the next generation might have forgotten about Bezaleel, Aholiab, and their team of co-laborers.
+As they moved from place to place with the portable tabernacle, surely after four decades, the next generation might have forgotten about Bezaleel, Aholiab, and their team of co-labourers.
 But there is one who never forgets, and that is the Almighty God.

 Have you ever been discouraged that people have forgotten about the work you have done, or they do not even know that you were the one who did it?
 Maybe you were the one who started the Sunday School, or established a particular ministry and fellowship group, or initiated and supported the mission works in Myanmar and the Philippines, or brought up your children in the fear of God, or ministered to your colleagues who were unbelievers in your workplace.